palak-b19/Assembler_Simulator/README.md

 In terminal, go to automatedTesting directory and enter `./run``.
 A complete report sheet will be generated in the terminal

-For Only Assembler
-In terminal, go to automatedTesting directory and enter `./run --no-sim`.
-A complete report sheet will be generated in the terminal

 # To view all changes and history view Old_Assembler